81CuongVn/ElonBot/README.md

 -	If you initiated the command **"check"**, **"start"**, **"stop"**, before entering a **"stalk"** command, the bot will ask you to put an account first.

--	To change the user to be stalked, you can put the "**eb change"** command together with the new twitter account.
+-	To change the user to be stalked, you can put the "**eb stalk"** command together with the new twitter account.

 -	To clear the keywords listed, do the "**eb clearkey**" command.